brunosan/cv/index.md

 * Fluent in English and Spanish.
 * Intermediate proficiency in French.
-* Basic proficiency in German.
+* Basic proficiency in German and Danish.

 ## Additional Skills ##